O2 Forum Kentish Town: History

 The venue was built in 1934 and was originally used as an art deco cinema.
+The venue was designed by J. Stanley Beard with the interior designed by William Robin Bennett.
+It featured a Compton organ.
+The venue opened on the 17th December 1934.
+Originally owned by Herbert Yapp, the venue was acquired by ABC Cinemas in 1935.

-After the cinema was closed, the venue re-opened as an Irish dance hall.
-In the 1980s, it changed directions from a bingo hall, to a dance hall and then to a live music venue under the name Town & Country Club.
+After the cinema was closed in 1970, the venue re-opened as a bingo hall and later became a music venue, known as the Forum Dancehall.
+In 1985 it became a live music venue under the name Town & Country Club.

+The building became grade II listed in 1990.

 In 1993, Mean Fiddler Music Group purchased the venue and renamed it the London Forum.
-The final show at the T&C was Van Morrison on 21 March 1993.
+The final show at the Town & Country Club was Van Morrison on 21 March 1993.

 From 2009 to 2013 the venue was named the HMV Forum.
+In 2010 the building obtained a licence allowing the venue to stay open until 6am, for Friday night events.

 In 2007, MAMA & Company purchased the Forum from Mean Fiddler and spent £1.5 million on renovations, increasing the capacity to 2,300.
 In 2015, the venue was acquired by Live Nation, and re-branded as O_{2} Forum Kentish Town as part of the O_{2} Academy Group.

-The venue has standing downstairs and benches seating in booths on the upstairs balcony, or a fully seated layout for certain shows.
+The venue attracted protests in November 2025, after hosting a gig by Bob Vylan, in the aftermath of their controversial Glastonbury set.
+Opposing groups, Stop the Hate and Palestine Coalition, held counter protests, with a number of arrests made.
+Stop the Hate had previously attempted to get the show cancelled.